 So how can you maintain your blog to the best standard without a huge impact on your time?
 Here are a few tips:

 The simple fact that the word ‘blog’ is the shortened term for ‘web log’ highlights that readers expect snappy articles, rather than lengthy analysis pieces.
-Keeping any copy short and on point will not only improve regular reader numbers and engagement, but will also prove less time consuming for you and your staff.
+Keeping any copy short (the average blog post has around 1150 words) and on point will not only improve regular reader numbers and engagement, but will also prove less time consuming for you and your staff.

 This may sound like an obvious statement, but there are numerous blogs out there that are, in essence, a one person rant on a specific issue that offers little in the way of useful information for the reader.
 Make sure you not only have a point that is relevant for the audience, but that you also leave readers with a piece of ‘takeaway’ advice that they can action.